Member of the INSTITUTE OF MUSICAL INSTRUMENT TECHNOLOGY.

 We are pleased to offer our services to customers in Continental Europe (particularly in France where we have a workshop near Carcassonne).

 As the majority of player pianos are now at least eighty years old, those that have not yet been restored are invariably in need of attention.
 We offer a complete refurbishment service, to include both the pneumatic player system and the normal piano components.
 Refinishing of casework, using new and traditional methods, can also be undertaken.
-See our Restoration page for additional information.
+See our Restoration page for further information.

 We are fortunate to be located next to an established and experienced piano moving company, who have been moving player pianos for our customers and ourselves for nearly twenty years.
 We can arrange careful transport of your instrument at a very favourable price.

 To keep your restored player piano in fine playing condition, regular maintenance is essential.
 The same is true of tuning, which should be carried out at least every six months, as with any ordinary piano.
 In the case of unrestored instruments, basic repairs are frequently required to keep things playing.
 We can visit and carry out certain work in your home – however, it is usually necessary for the instrument to come to our workshop if extensive work is needed.
-Please note: As previously mentioned, all parts of the UK and Europe (and further afield) are covered – distance is no object.
+Please Note: As previously mentioned, all parts of the UK and Europe (and further afield) are covered – distance is no object.

 If you are interested in buying a player piano of any description, please contact us and we will be happy to discuss your requirements.
 We can sell your player piano on commission if you wish.
+See our For Sale page.